 5.4.
 Dilute the assay reagent in 1:200 with the Assay buffer to prepare the working solution.
 For 4 samples and 2 standards, use 6 µL of assay reagent plus 1,194 µL of Assay buffer to make 1,200 µL (200 µL in each tube) of working solution.

 NOTE: Do not use a glass container, instead use a clean plastic tube.
-Each tube must contain approximately 200 µL of the final volume (an assay standard tube must contain 190 µL of working solution, and the sample tube must contain 180–199 µL of working solution).
+Each tube must contain approximately 200 µL of the final volume (an assay standard tube must contain 190 µL of the working solution, and the sample tube must contain 180–199 µL of the working solution).
 Sufficient working solution must be prepared to accommodate all assay standards and samples.

 5.5.
 In the working assay standard tubes, add 190 µL of working solution and 10 µL assay standard and mix the solution by vortexing for 2–3 s.
 Avoid the formation of bubbles within the solution.